Sylius/PlusInformationCenter/UPGRADE.md

 adjusted accordingly.
 What is more, the constructor of `AvailabilityChecker` has been adjusted as well.
 Services expected now are `Sylius\Component\Inventory\Checker\AvailabilityCheckerInterface` (for decoration purposes) and `Sylius\Plus\Inventory\Application\Checker\IsStockSufficientCheckerInterface`.

-# UPGRADE FROM 0.25.2 to 0.25.3

-## General update

-* Copy new templates that are overriden by Sylius Plus into `templates/bundles`:
-    ```
-    vendor/sylius/plus/src/Resources/templates/bundles/SyliusAdminBundle/Customer/_form.html.twig
-    ```

 # UPGRADE FROM 0.25.0 to 0.25.1